julowe/st-johns/kumulipo-interlinear.md

 The Wili was born and lived in the sea;
 Line 0421: Kia‘i ia e ka Wiliwili noho i uka
 Guarded by the Wiliwili tree living on land
-Guarded by the Wiliwili that grew on land (tiger's claws tree). p.
-17
+Guarded by the Wiliwili that grew on land (tiger's claws tree).
 Line 0422: He po uhe‘e i ka wawa
 Darkness slips into light
 A night of flight by noises